wheresalice/fediclient/README.md

 fediclient @username@social.example.net
 ```

-Different implementations return different results, so this may not work for all instances.
+Different implementations return different results, and I may have misread the docs, so this may not work for all instances.
 It has been tested against both Mastodon and Hometown

 PRs welcome to add support for activitypub servers not currently working